-The median state level of compliance for the police-prosecutor interface is 40 percent.
-The range of scores among individual offices is between 85 percent and 10 percent.
+The median state level of compliance for the police-prosecutor interface is 30 percent.
+The range of scores among individual offices is between 80 percent and 11 percent.
 This wide variation suggests that there is a real opportunity to improve parts of the police-prosecutor interfaces and thereby improve communication, coordination, and collaboration.
-It appears that there are positive working relations among the departments and the prosecutor but the interface between the two is not as strong once cases move into the prosecution process or in the areas of planning and policy.
+It appears that while there are positive working relations among the departments and the prosecutor, the relationships are not as strong in the areas of planning and policy